Emmy Noether Award

 WHO WE ARE

-The Emmy Noether Award is a partnership among The Joe W. and Dorothy Dorsett Brown Foundation, Benjamin Franklin High School, and From Student to Scientist.
-Sparked by an idea two high school scientists had to bring science to other students in a peer-to-peer based program, the Emmy Noether Award developed from the outreach program From Student to Scientist in partnership with Benjamin Franklin High School and the Brown Foundation to create a unique partnership among students, teachers, the community of New Orleans, and beyond.
+The Emmy Noether Award is a partnership between The Joe W. and Dorothy Dorsett Brown Foundation and From Student to Scientist.
+Sparked by an idea two high school scientists had to bring science to other students in a peer-to-peer based program, the Emmy Noether Award developed from the outreach program From Student to Scientist and the Brown Foundation to create a unique partnership among students, teachers, the community of New Orleans, and beyond.

 WHAT IS IT?